JohnPaquete/deck-wolf/README.md

 A Local web application that aims to act as a personal database of Magic the Gathering cards, collections and decks.

-This is a personal project The project is currently in progress and is incomplete.
+This is a personal project with no commercial aspirations.
+The project is currently in progress and is incomplete.
 Many features are not yet implemented and the ones that are may be unstable.

 ## How to Use